 In recent years, we faced a reduced demand for our products.
-We include in our backlog all purchase orders scheduled for delivery within the next 12 months..
-Our backlog at December 31, 2020 was approximately \$6.8 million compared to a backlog of approximately \$9.1 million at December 31, 2019 The decrease in our backlog was primarily due to the increase of delivery of our products during the fourth quarter of 2020 and the reluctance of our customers to maintain inventory.
-As a result, they are refraining from placing orders significantly in advance.
-As a result, we have experienced a reduction in order backlog and there is greater uncertainty in respect of future orders.
+We include in our backlog all purchase orders scheduled for delivery within the next 12 months.
+Our backlog at December 31, 2021 was approximately \$10.0 million compared to a backlog of approximately \$6.8 million at December 31, 2020